 I have been meaning to read Virginia Woolf’s books for years and finally, I read one.
 Mrs. Dalloway is the first book I read written by Woolf and there is not much to say other than that it is an amazing book.

-Clarissa and Septimus Warren are two characters who seem unconnected in the start but their stories actually run parallel to each other.
-The shifts in the narrative from Warren to Clarissa gave me enough time with both characters and in a way helps to understand them.
+Clarissa and Septimus Warren are two characters who seem unconnected at the start but their stories actually run parallel to each other.
+The shifts in the narrative from Warren to Clarissa gave me enough time with both characters and in a way helped me to understand them.
 The story shifts back and forth from the past to the present.
 This element of time, movement from past to present is used perfectly to hammer home what the characters think about the past while in the present.
-It is difficult to explain but it is intriguing never the less.
-It made it easier as a reader to empathize with these characters.
+It is difficult to explain but it is intriguing nevertheless.
+It made it easier for a reader to empathize with these characters.

 I liked the writing; it might be the first time I read a book whose plot takes place over one single day.
-The pace of the story is good, sometimes it might become too much so it cant be read overnight.
-The story and writing are so relevant to its themes and makes them relatable.
-The novel is a must-read.
+The pace of the story is good, but sometimes it might become too much so it cant be read overnight.
+The story and writing are so relevant to its themes and make them relatable.
+Mrs, Dalloway by Virginia Woolf is a must-read.